Much more than refreshing and tasty, mint has been a valuable home remedy since the Middle Ages.

 It’s just too much plant material all at once for him or her to comfortably process.

 Some dogs will throw up shortly after eating something their stomach and intestines simply don’t want to process, so be ready for that – and ignore the irony that a little mint can help ease a dog’s unsettled stomach.

 After all, it’s overdoing it on mint that has led to this level of digestive discomfort.

-A tummy ache and a day of gurgling belly noises is all it ought to take for your dog to get over their minty misadventure, but certainly be on the lookout for any signs of internal blockage or choking too.
+A tummy ache and a day of gurgling belly noises are all it ought to take for your dog to get over their minty misadventure, but certainly, be on the lookout for any signs of internal blockage or choking too.

 Plant material that gathers together in your dog after consumption can create obstructions in the internal passageways, including those through which your dog breathes.

 If this seems to be the case, certainly contact your vet as soon as possible to help allay any long term harm.

 Mint has become a much-beloved home remedy for a reason, but it’s not just for human beings.

 Many of the same advantages that we enjoy from having introduced mint leaves and peppermint into our cuisine can translate wonderfully to a canine diet too.